dotlang/language/README.md

 In a class file you can use `type` keyword without value, to indicate that the user of the class has to provide type names at compile time:

 ```
-type K;  //K is a type which will be provided at compile time. if it's not passed, it will be void
+type K := int @{};  //K is a template type (default is int), which will be provided at compile time.
+type V := float @{Type1, Type2}; //type V is float by default and must conform to Type1 and Type2 classes

 void put(K key, V value) ...
 V get(K key) ...